-Further details of HALO Summative Assessment Requirements for this Specialist Interest Area can be found at https://rcoa.ac.uk/documents/2021-curriculum-learning-syllabus-stage-3-special-interest-areas/anaesthesia-patients
+Further details of HALO Summative Assessment Requirements for this Specialist Interest Area can be found at https://rcoa.ac.uk/documents/2021-curriculum-learning-syllabus-stage-3-special-interest-areas/anaesthesia-patients.

-If you have any queries regarding this Airway SIA please get in touch on jelena.devic@stgeorges.nhs.uk.
+If you have any queries regarding Airway Modules please get in touch on jelena.devic@stgeorges.nhs.uk.